Aramis Garcia: Arizona Diamondbacks

 On November 15, 2024, Garcia signed a minor league contract with the Arizona Diamondbacks.
 In 33 appearances for the Triple-A Reno Aces, he batted .275/.420/.587 with 10 home runs and 20 RBI.
 On June 7, 2025, the Diamondbacks selected Garcia's contract, adding him to their active roster.
 He appeared as a defensive substitution for the team that night, and was designated for assignment the following day.
 Garcia cleared waivers and was sent outright to Triple-A Reno on June 10.
 On June 19, the Diamondbacks added Garcia back to their active roster.
 After another lone appearance, the Diamondbacks designated Garcia for assignment a second time on June 23.
 He cleared waivers and was sent outright to Triple-A Reno on June 27.

 On November 8, 2025, Garcia re-signed a with the Diamondbacks on a minor league contract that included an invitation to spring training.
+He was assigned to Triple-A Reno to begin the regular season, hitting .241 with three home runs and six RBI across nine appearances.
+On April 14, 2026, the Diamondbacks selected Garcia's contract, adding him to their active roster.
+He made three appearances for Arizona, going 1-for-3 (.333) with a single.
+On May 1, Garcia was designated for assignment following Gabriel Moreno's return from the injured list.
+He cleared waivers and was sent outright to Reno on May 5.
+On May 19, the Diamondbacks added Garcia back to their active roster following an injury to James McCann.
+He recorded two hits across five games before being designated for assignment again on June 12.
+Garcia cleared waivers and was sent outright to Reno on June 15.